-- Drain the cranberries in a colander, then gently wrap them in a clean dishtowel to get rid of as much of the water clinging to them as possible.
+- Drain the cranberries in a colander, then gently wrap them in a clean dish towel to get rid of as much of the water clinging to them as possible.

-- Put the blanched, sweetened cranberries on the dehydrator trays.
-Leave about half an inch of space in between the berries on all sides so that air can circulate between the fruits.
+- Leave about 1/2 inch of space in between the berries on all sides so that air can circulate among the fruits.

 Dry the Cranberries

-- After the cooling off period, tear one of the berries in half: there should be no visible moisture along the break.
+- After the cooling-off period, tear one of the berries in half; there should be no visible moisture along the break.

 Condition the Cranberries

-Even after the cranberries are correctly dehydrated there may still be some residual moisture in the fruit that you can't feel.
-This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
-But you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.
+Even after the cranberries are correctly dehydrated, there may still be some residual moisture in the fruit that you can't feel.
+This shouldn't be enough to prevent the fruit from being safely preserved and mold free, but you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.

 - Put the dried, cooled cranberries into glass jars or BPA-free food storage containers, only filling the jars about 2/3 full, and cover the jars.
 Shake the jars a couple of times a day for one week.
 This redistributes the berries as well as any moisture they may still contain.
 If any condensation shows up on the sides of the jars it means the fruit isn't dried well enough yet and needs to go back into the dehydrator for a few hours.